Rick Salomon: Career

+Al-Khereiji poker debt case

+In 2014, Salomon played a 48-hour private cash game against Sheikh Raad al-Khereiji at the Tiara Miramar Beach Hotel in Théoule-sur-Mer, France, reportedly winning US$2.8 million.
+Al-Khereiji subsequently declined to settle the debt, characterising the session as a friendly game with no financial stake.

+Salomon sued in the Tribunal de Grasse.
+In December 2019, the court ruled against him, citing articles 1965 and 1966 of the French Civil Code of 1804, which limit enforceable gambling debts to games "involving weapons, foot or horse racing, chariot races, tennis and other games of the sort which involve physical skill and exercise."
+The court found that poker did not meet that threshold.
+Court records disclosed during proceedings showed al-Khereiji had spent approximately $34 million over 29 months in the ARIA Resort and Casino's high-stakes poker room, where the minimum buy-in was $100,000.

 Personal life

 Sex tape

 In 2003, a sex tape featuring Salomon and then-girlfriend Paris Hilton was leaked onto the Internet.
 Shortly afterward, Salomon filed a lawsuit against the company that distributed the tape, and against the Hilton family, whom he accused of tarnishing his reputation by suggesting that he had exploited Hilton.
 Salomon further claimed in his $10 million suit that representatives of the Hiltons tried to discourage media outlets from playing excerpts of the tape by saying that Hilton was underage when the tape was made (which would have made showing the tape illegal – Hilton was actually 20 when the tape was filmed), and were attempting to crush him to preserve the image they had created for her.
 Hilton later sued the company that released the tape, Kahatani Ltd., for $30 million for violation of privacy and emotional distress.

 In April 2004, Salomon began distributing the tape himself through the adult film company Red Light District Video under the title 1 Night in Paris.
 In July 2004, Salomon dropped his lawsuit against the Hilton family after Paris Hilton's privacy lawsuit was thrown out of court.
 Salomon and Red Light District Video agreed to pay Hilton $400,000 plus a percentage of the tape's sale profit.